db_query

 Attacks that exploit this kind of access

 Execute a database query via CLI (sqlite3, psql, mysql, redis-cli).
 For adapter-routed queries use data_query.
-It is categorised as a Read tool in the Yaver MCP Server, which means it retrieves data without modifying state.
+It is categorised as a Execute tool in the Yaver MCP Server, which means it can trigger actions or run processes.
+Use rate limits and argument validation.

 db_query accepts 3 parameters: dsn, query, driver.
 Required: query, driver.
 The full parameter table on this page comes from the server's own tool schema.